KarinaBurin/KarinaBurin/README.md

 My name is Karina Burin.

-I'm educated on analysis of systems development and work as a software programmer with language Microsoft visual foxPro.
+I'm educated on analysis of systems development and worked 1 year as a software developer with Microsoft visual language foxPro.
+I started in October/2020 a new challenge which is to program the web.
+Buil API with .net core, and on the front I use angular v2+, with SQL server database.

 I live in search of new challenges and learnings!